A moist and delicious Pistachio Olive Oil Cake with Honeyed Kumquats is a gluten-free, grain-free, and refined sugar-free treat.

 - 1 tablespoon granulated unrefined cane sugar

-- For the cake: Heat oven to 350 degrees Fahrenheit.
+- Heat oven to 350 degrees Fahrenheit.
 Grease an 8-inch round cake pan and line the bottom with parchment paper.

 - In a food processor, grind 1 cup pIstachios into a meal consistency, careful not to overprocess or you will have butter!
 In a medium bowl, combine almond flour, ground pistachios, baking soda, salt, and arrowroot starch.

 - Wipe out your food processor, add honey and 3 kumquats.
 Process until smooth.

 - In a small bowl, whisk honey, milk, olive oil, vanilla extract, and eggs until combined.
 Add the liquid mixture to the dry ingredients, whisking until smooth.

 - Pour batter into prepared pan and bake for 40-43 minutes, or until a toothpick comes out clean.
 Due to the honey, the cake will brown more quickly.
 Place a piece of foil over the cake in about the last 10 minutes of baking to prevent burning.
 Once cool, loosen edges of cake before transferring to plate or cake stand.

 - Starting at the round end, cut a cross into each kumquat down to a ¼ inch of the other stem end.
 In a small saucepan, combine honey and water, bring to a boil, stirring frequently until honey dissolves.
 Add the vanilla extract and kumquats.
 Simmer for about 8 minutes or until kumquats are tender, stirring often.
 Remove kumquats with a slotted spoon, place on plate until ready to use.
 Continue to gentle boil syrup until it reduces to about 1 ¼ cup.
 Remove from heat, allow to cool, then place in an airtight container until time to serve.